Coping with the sudden death of a pet parrot can be hard, especially if it was young.

-Unfortunately, there is no cure for PDD.
+Unfortunately, there’s no cure for PDD.
 Many parrots with PDD will die within days or weeks of contracting the virus.

 Aspergillosis is a fungal infection caused by the fungus aspergillus.
 The fungal spores multiply inside the bird’s respiratory system (trachea and lungs).
 Eventually, this causes respiratory disease.

-According to Avian Pathology, aspergillosis is not a contagious disease.
+According to Avian Pathology, aspergillosis isn’t a contagious disease.
 Rather than being passed from one bird to another, parrots usually pick up the fungal spores from their environment.

-A lack of ventilation, excess humidity, and poor sanitation practices can increase the chance of infection.
+A lack of ventilation, excess humidity and poor sanitation practices can increase the chance of infection.
 Aspergillosis can affect the upper and lower parts of the parrot’s respiratory system.
-Symptoms can include:
+Symptoms include:

 - Nasal discharge

 An infected parrot may exhibit no obvious symptoms until the disease has caused severe damage.
 If the disease progresses without notice, it can lead to sudden and unexpected death.

 10/ Egg Yolk Peritonitis

 Egg yolk peritonitis only affects female birds because it affects the female reproductive tract.